odelowo/klaviyo-kla/README.md

 * No SMS integration (due to security no phone numbers are captured in either the local database or sent in calls to Klaviyo)
 * Form validation is limited
 * Error logging is limited
+* The Solution is not optimised for Mobile, and has been developed for optimum use with Chrome

 ## Dependencies
 * UserSpice PHP Framework - https://userspice.com/ (release 5.4)